commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 Material :
--Smartphone (take picture and load them with the application INaturalist) -Knife and tweezers (collect more or less one leave of each plants: ≥50g dry sample per strain) -14x 15mL Eppendorf tubes
+- Smartphone (take picture and load them with the application INaturalist)
+- Knife and tweezers (collect more or less one leave of each plants: ≥50g dry sample per strain)
+- 14x 15mL Eppendorf tubes
--Liquid nitrogen in expanded polystyrene box or in its suitable bucket -Dryer (Manufacturer Zirbus technology)
+- Liquid nitrogen in expanded polystyrene box or in its suitable bucket
+- Dryer (Manufacturer Zirbus technology)

 ### Sample preparation